mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Sequence:

-: A 8-bit unsigned integer encoding the sequence of Connection Failed frame sent for the connection.
+: A 8-bit unsigned integer encoding the sequence number of Connection Reset frame sent for the connection.

 # Security Considerations